milvus-io/milvus-helm/charts/milvus/README.md

 # Helm v3.x
 $ helm upgrade --install my-release milvus/milvus
 ```
-By default, milvus cluster uses `Pulsar` as message queue.
-You can also use `Kafka` instead of `Pulsar` for milvus cluster:
+By default, milvus cluster uses `pulsar` as message queue.
+You can also use `kafka` instead of `pulsar` for milvus cluster:

 ```bash
 # Helm v3.x